 For example, if there are $5,000 of expenses related to the operation of a vehicle in a certain year, and the percentage of miles driven in the vehicle that year on business was 60%, then the vehicle-related expense you can deduct in that year is $3,000 (calculated as $5,000 total vehicle cost x 60% business usage).

 You must be able to substantiate all expenses incurred under the actual expense method, so be prepared to have detailed records of these expenditures.

-If you qualify for the use of either deduction method, then you should model the resulting expense using both methods to determine which one gives you the larger tax deduction.
+If you qualify for the use of either deduction method, then consider modeling the resulting expense using both methods to determine which one produces the larger tax deduction.